csci-1301/csci-1301.github.io/lectures/150_for_loops/readme.md

     The compiler will produce an error on the second `for` loop, because the name "i" is already being used.

-- On the other hand, if all of your `for` loops declare their variables inside the `for` statement, it's perfectly fine to reuse the same variable name.
+- On the other hand, if all of your `for` loops declare their variables inside the `for` statement, it is perfectly fine to reuse the same variable name.
 This code does not produce any errors:

     ```
     int total = 0;